Marathon Platinum Group Metals and Copper Mine Project

 Minister’s harmonization order and Joint Review Panel agreement (2011)

-On March 23, 2011, Stillwater Canada Inc. (Stillwater) entered into a voluntary agreement with the Ontario Minister of the Environment to make the proposed project subject to the requirements of the Environmental Assessment Act (EAA).
-Federally, the Canadian Environmental Assessment Act applies to the project.
+On March 23, 2011, Stillwater Canada Inc. (Stillwater) entered into a voluntary agreement with the Ontario Minister of the Environment to make the proposed project subject to the requirements of the Environmental Assessment Act.
+Federally, the Canadian Environmental Assessment Act applied to the project at the time.